 Mui Ong Doi is the southernmost point of Phu Quoc island, also the location of the King’s Well.
 Ong Doi Cape is an extended land reaching out to the southern sea, a place that has both natural beauty and historical values.
 Nguyen Lord, when running away from enemies, came to Phu Quoc, first reached Mui Ong Doi.
-Nowadays, Mui Ong Doi is a part of a new private resort that is under construction so it’s difficult to visit the place on land.
-In future, Mui Ong Doi is expected to be a resort paradise of Phu Quoc.
+Nowadays, Mui Ong Doi is a part of a new private resort that is expected to be a resort paradise of Phu Quoc.

 For non-resort guests, snorkeling at Mui Ong Doi is a decent activity to do.
 The marine life here is unique the emerald color of the sea is enchanting.
 Exploring the natural forest is also a great experience.
 Do not forget the gorgeous Ong Doi beach and the mysterious King’s Well.